unbit/uwsgi-docs/AttachingDaemons.rst

 support daemonization or writing to pidfile, you can let the master do the management.
 Very few daemons/applications require this feature, but it could be useful for tiny prototype applications or simply poorly designed ones.

+Since uWSGI 2.0 a fourth option ``--attach-daemon2`` has been added for advanced configurations (see below)

 Examples
 ********